Facilities to help disabled users

 The Disability Service staff can also arrange for you to have your own Personal Emergency Evacuation Plan (PEEP) drawn up, according to each campus building which you use.

-You will find a fully accessible toilet on Floor 0 (ground floor) of the J. B. Priestley Library and in the Refectory at the Faculty of Management and Law.
-The toilets on Floor 1 of the J. B. Priestley Library have certain accessibility features also.
+You will find a fully accessible toilet on Floor 0 (ground floor) of the JB Priestley Library.
+The toilets on Floor 1 also have some accessibility features.

 The Open Rose Group